armielgonzzz/Data-Engineering-Project-Showcase/api_to_mysql_etl/README.md

 ## **Overview**

 In this project, we are to extract data of all the Dota 2 Heroes from a public API.
 This data will then get transformed after going though the data pipeline.
-At the last step, it will be loaded into the local MySQL Server.
+At the last step, it will be loaded into the local MySQL Database.

 ## Schema